diffpy/cmi_exchange/cmi_scripts/README.md

   data.
 This script can be run in IPython "demo" mode or as an IPython notebook.

+* [pdfrectprofile](./pdfrectprofile) - Demonstrate definition of custom
+  profile for PDF calculation.

 More information on IPython
 ---------------------------